ItsTheSanchari/ItsTheSanchari/README.md

 ## Hey!
 I am Sanchari👋
 I work as a fullstack developer with frontend and backend skills.
 I am based in Kolkata, India
 ### Pronouns She 😄
-## 🌱 I’m currently focusing on Node and typescript.
+- 🔭 I’m currently focusing on Node and typescript.
-## 🌱 Trying to gatrhering knowlwdge about serverless architecture.
+- 🌱 Trying to gatrher knowlwdge about serverless architecture.
+- 📫 you can reach me at: sanchari678@gmail.com

 <!--
 **ItsTheSanchari/ItsTheSanchari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.